kevinpruvost/ComputerGraphics_Assignment4/README.md

 The objectives here were:

-1) Particle effect of snowing
+- Particle effect of snowing.
-2) Snowflakes have different sizes.
+- Snowflakes have different sizes.
-3) Start with less snowflakes and gradually increase over time.
+- Start with less snowflakes and gradually increase over time.

 # Compilation